Which size speed square should I get?

 What are the key differences between TrigJig Rafter Squares?

-The RSA180 Fixed LE is a favourite for general trade use and traditional roofers.
+The RSA180 Fixed is a favourite for general trade use and traditional roofers.
 Tough enough to use in harsh conditions and small and light enough to carry on your person.
 They keep a fixed right angle and feature a handy spirit level in the fence for finding level, plumb and other angles.
 As above the larger RSA300 Fixed LE will give you that extra length and reach for working with big timber.

-The RSA180 Adjustable LE is designed specifically for roofers.
+The RSA180 Adjustable is designed specifically for roofers.
 Allowing you to adjust and set the fence at your roof pitch so you can make quick, easy and repeatable plumb and seat marks on timber.

-The larger RSA300 Adjustable LE is a much sort after upgrade to the small adjustable for working on larger pieces of timber.
+The larger RSA300 Adjustable is a much sort after upgrade to the small adjustable for working on larger pieces of timber.

 What's the difference between cheap squares and premium squares?